MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

 ## What are some similarities between F1 and DPT?
-So now that we know how a Formula 1 team and Data Product Team works, let's look at some simularities:
+Now that we know how both types of teams work, let's look at some simularities:

 | **Similarities**                            | **Formula 1 Team**                                        | **Data Product Team**                                       |
 |--------------------------------------------|-----------------------------------------------------------|--------------------------------------------------------------|